AqwamCreates/DataPredict-Neural/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 	local costValue = CostFunction:calculateCostValue(generatedLabelTensor, labelTensor)

-	local weightLossArray = SequentialNeuralNetwork:calculateWeightLossArray(lossTensor) -- Calculate the weight loss tensors for our weights.
+	local weightLossArray = SequentialNeuralNetwork:calculateWeightLossTensorArray(lossTensor) -- Calculate the weight loss tensors for our weights.
 This table can be sent to another neural network of the same architecture if you want to do distributed training.

 	SequentialNeuralNetwork:gradientDescent(weightLossArray) -- Pass the weight loss array to the gradientDescent() function to update the weights.